 What is a mortgage refinance?

 The mortgage refinancing process is when you replace your current home loan with a new mortgage.
-Homeowners enter the refi process for various reasons, including taking advantage of lower interest rates, shortening the loan term, eliminating private mortgage insurance (PMI), changing loan types, and borrowing against home equity.
+Homeowners may have various reasons to refinance a mortgage, including taking advantage of lower interest rates, shortening the loan term, eliminating private mortgage insurance (PMI), changing loan types, and borrowing against home equity.

 How does refinancing work?